UC Medical Center Residency Programs

 Pharmacy Morbidity, Mortality, and Improvement

-PGY2 pharmacy residents will present one pharmacy-specific process improvement opportunity at the monthly Pharmacy MMI case conference.
+The PGY2 pharmacy resident will present one pharmacy-specific process improvement opportunity at the monthly Pharmacy MMI case conference.
 A written summary offering Medication Safety CE will be prepared for inclusion in the quarterly MMI continuing education publication.

 Medication Use Evaluation (MUE)

-PGY2 pharmacy residents will conduct a MUE coordinated through an assigned committee.
+The PGY2 pharmacy resident will conduct a MUE coordinated through an assigned committee.
 The MUE is completed within the first half of the academic year and will be presented by the resident to the Drug Policy Development or other relevant committee.

 Committee Involvement